Jianan2315/HiResumeLite/readme.md

 1) Add import button for loading the upload resume json file.
 Almost done.
 2) Next: There may exist a few bugs.
 I will go through the code.
 3) Issues:
-   - Expected one copy but got multiple by exp section plus icon
+   - Expected one copy but got multiple ones by exp section plus icon.
-   - Cannot change order of li items
+   - Cannot change order of li items.
-   - Info section should allow changing each detail name
+   - Info section should allow changing each detail name.

 ## 5/18
 1) Clean up.